 Bumble Bees are very beneficial to our environment.
 They are able to pollinate plants that honey bees do not.
 Bumble bees are not aggressive and it is best to leave their nests alone if possible.
 They usually nest in the ground, though some species do nest above ground.
 Number of bees in a nest is anywhere from 50-400 bees.
 Bumble bees are furry and black with some yellow markings.
 Colors can vary among species.
 They are known to have a habitat that is higher in altitude and latitude than other bees.

-Carpenter Bees are a solitary bee and like their name implies they burrow holes in exposed wood to lay their young.
+Carpenter Bees are a solitary bee, and like their name implies, they burrow holes in exposed wood to lay their young.
 A female carpenter bee will drill a perfectly round hole about a half inch in diameter and then make a 90 degree turn burrowing down the length of the wood.
 She can lay from 6 to 10 eggs in a burrow.
 The following year the burrow will be reused often by lengthening it.
 Males are very territorial and will buzz close to those passing by.
 Males are not able to sting though.
 Females can sting but rarely do.
 Carpenter bees are larger than bumblebees and not as furry.
 They are mostly shiny black with some yellow.

 Carpenter bees can be a real problem in warmer climates such as the southeast.
 Log cabins and wood homes have seen serious infestations.
 The wood is destroyed as the bees burrow holes over and over again.
 Woodpeckers can also damage the wood further by eating away at the larva inside the holes.
 To get rid of a carpenter bee problem it may be necessary to have a pesticide application once or twice every year.
-Southeast Bee Removal does not deal with carpenter bees.
+Southeast Bee Removal does not do removal of carpenter bees.

 The most common wasps in North America are both red and yellow paper wasps.
 They are social wasps but do not build a large nest; it is up to the size of a softball.
 Their nest is an open-faced nest with the cells hanging downward.
 They live under decks, overhangs, and attics.
 Wasps can get trapped inside your home, looking for a way to get out in the spring or a place to overwinter in the fall.
 Wasps can find ways in through chimneys, vents, and construction gaps in the duct work.
 Southeast Bee Removal does not deal with wasp nests.